 The current situation: I’ve cut down on a lot of products that I used to purchase “just for fun”.
 To be honest, I really just wear eyeliner, mascara, lipstick or lipgloss, and the occasional highlighter.
 The contour/blush/eyeshadow palettes I just didn’t need.

-The solution: Slowly replace the 4-5 items I use daily with zero waste alternatives – and have some grace with myself as I work to replace them.
+The solution: See a full post on my makeup routine here.
+Slowly replace the 4-5 items I use daily with zero waste alternatives – and have some grace with myself as I work to replace them.
 For mascara, I’ve gone over to a cake mascara by Besame*.
 I’ve replaced my old lipgloss with a FIG+YARROW option* that’s amazing!
 The rest I’m still working on.

 The problem: I have a severe headache at least once or twice a week (my sinuses love to revolt against any slight change in weather) and I need painkillers to get through the day.